Updated: 6 days ago

 ~ Understood.org, 2021

-CRT is transformational for learners.
-There are many resources available online that provide strategies to support CRT.
-You are encouraged to explore CRT and find ways to integrate practices into your as part your course design and teaching.
+CRT can be transformational for teaching and learning.
+There are many open-access resources available that provide strategies to support CRT and how to integrate practices into course design and instruction.
+There are also resources that explore the overlap between CRT and Universal Design for Learning.

 Culturally Relevant and Culturally Responsive: Two Theories of Practice for Science Teaching, National Science Teacher Association (Mensah, 2021)